Faculty and Staff Information

 - If you are unsure about what or whether to report, contact the Title IX Coordinator.

 You have a right to a workplace free from sexual misconduct.
 You can contact the Title IX Coordinator or the Assistant Title IX Coordinator for Employment with concerns related to harassment and discrimination on the basis of sex.
-Employees can also contact a Discrimination Policy Advisor (DPA) for information on procedural options and support.
+These concerns could be against a student, employee, or a guest or visitor to campus.
 This sexual misconduct resources website includes information about resources in the community that may be helpful for you.